joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   Example run:

-  Create a category set with noncoding categories.
+  Create a category set with noncoding categories in ``EncodeTFBS`` region.

   .. code-block:: solidity